Academic dishonesty includes, but is not limited to, the following:

 Once the alleged incident has occurred, the student may not resign from the course without permission of the instructor*.
 If the instructor* does not wish to allow the student to resign from the course, the instructor* will assign an incomplete grade while the incident is under review.

-The instructor will meet and consult with the student within 10 academic days* of the date of notification.
-During the consultation, the instructor will inform the student of the alleged incident, and give the student a copy of the Academic Integrity Policy and Procedures.
-Either party may request department note-takers (staff or faculty, but not teaching assistants) and/or an audio recording device may be used to record the consultation meeting.
-If the student fails to attend the consultative meeting, the instructor has the authority to reach a decision without consulting the student directly.
+The instructor* will meet and consult with the student within 10 academic days** of the date of notification.
+During the consultation, the instructor* will inform the student of the alleged incident, and share a copy of the Academic Integrity Policy and Procedures with the student.
+Either party may request department note-takers (staff or faculty, but not teaching assistants) and/or an audio or video recording device may be used to record the consultation meeting.
+If the student fails to attend the consultative meeting, the instructor* has the authority to reach a decision without consulting the student directly.

 If, after consultation with the student, the instructor* believes the student did not commit an act of academic dishonesty, no sanctions will be imposed, and the student will be notified of that finding by official university email.
 Procedures end.